-These factors won’t carry our markets forward in the future, in fact they played out a few years ago and haven’t been relevant for the last 3 to 4 years.
+These factors won’t carry our markets forward in the future, in fact they played out a few years ago and haven’t been relevant for the last 5 or 6 years.

-- We are currently in a low inflationary, low interest rate environment (not only in Australia but around the world) and if anything interest rates are going to slowly move up from here.
-Even if the RBA doesn’t raise interest rates, the banks are doing so for them, particularly for property investors.
+- We are currently in a low inflationary, low interest rate environment (not only in Australia but around the world) and there is really very little room to lower interest rates.

 - We are now in a period of lower wages growth and more part-time jobs so it’s unlikely that the average Australian family will have more cash in their pockets to spend on property